Is a computer going to steal my job as a fund manager?

 The target weights in the table below are where funds should be positioned currently.
 Actual positions may deviate slightly from these target weights as a result of market movements or ongoing trades for example.

-Table 1: Current fund tactical asset allocation (TAA) target weights as of 28 February 2017 (prior month’s targets in brackets)
+Table 2: Current fund tactical asset allocation (TAA) target weights as of 31 March 2017 (prior month’s targets in brackets)